 - Disease or insects in Tomato Plants

-Some gardeners recommend getting a pH testing kit and regularly check the pH level in the water before planting tomato plants’ or when diagnosing issues.
+Some gardeners recommend getting a pH testing kit and regularly checking the water’s pH level before planting tomato plants’ or when diagnosing issues.
 The pH testing kit will match the alkalinity or acidity in the water.
 Tomatoes require a level of 6.0 to 6.5.
-It is under 6.0 we will need to adjust the level by raising it; if it is over it will then need to be adjusted accordingly to bring the pH down.
+It is under 6.0.
+We will need to adjust the level by raising it; if it is over, it will need to be adjusted accordingly to bring the pH down.

 Some common issues include brown spots on the leaves near the tip, then there is a curl and eventually, yellowing.
 Other issues include: